Differences Between Python vs Scala

 The differences between Python and Scala are explained in the below-mentioned points:

-- Python is a dynamically typed interpreted language, whereas Scala is a statically typed compiled language.
+- Python belongs to the dynamically typed interpreted languages category, whereas Scala falls under the statically typed compiled languages category.

-- For development, Python seems more productive, and it doesn’t need compilation for most cases which makes development faster and rapid.
-In the case of Scala, a compilation is too slow; thus, the development of the Scala application takes more time.
+- Python seems more productive for development and doesn’t need compilation for most cases, making development faster and more rapid.
+In the case of Scala, a compilation is too slow; thus, developing the Scala application takes more time.

 - In the case of Python, the low level can be achieved by extending using C and C++.
 For Scala, it is not easy to achieve a low level and mostly rely on JVM.